PiBrewing/craftbeerpi4-documentation/master/examples/example-mqttdeviceferment.md

 ## CraftbeerPi 4 software requirements
-- You need to actvate mqtt as described [here](../craftbeerpi-4-server/mqtt-connectivity.md)
+- You need to activate mqtt as described [here](../craftbeerpi-4-server/mqtt-connectivity.md)
 - I do recommend to install and use also the [**Pushover Plugin**](https://github.com/PiBrewing/cbpi4-PushOver) to recieve push notifications when a step is finished or a target temp is reached and you need to pitch the yeast.
 Therefore, you need to buy the [**PushOver APP**](https://pushover.net/) for Android or IOS
 - I also recommend to install the [**Kettle Sensor Plugin**](https://github.com/PiBrewing/cbpi4-KettleSensor) if you want to monitor some more information about your fermenter such as target temp and cooling or heating status.

 ## Setup your Fermenter hardware in CraftbeerPi 4

 {% hint style="info" %}
-Details on how to setup your software are not ashown here, as this is already described in the other chapters.
+Details on how to setup your software are not shown here, as this is already described in the other chapters.
 {% endhint %}

 ## Setup your Fermenter hardware in the mqttdevice